 This program is BONENT approved and accredited.
 The Board of Nephrology Examiners Nursing and Technology (BONENT) is a nonprofit organization and certifying agency promoting excellence in the quality of care of nephrology patients in the United States and many countries around the world.

 As a hemodialysis technician, you will work directly with patients under the supervision of a registered nurse to prepare the dialysis machine and supplies, administer local anesthesia, prep and monitor the patient, complete medical documentation and communicate with the patient and the nurse.

 Because of the aging population and higher incidence of kidney disease, the career outlook for hemodialysis technicians is excellent and mirrors the 13 percent job growth seen for medical and clinical lab technicians overall, according to the Bureau of Labor Statistics.
 Technicians can earn salaries between $24,210 and $56,040.

 See the Hemodialysis information sheet for program details.
-For our complete listing of programs and courses, see the current Continuing Education catalog.
+For the complete listing of College of DuPage Continuing Education programs and courses, see the current Continuing Education catalog.

 Student Resource Center (SRC), Room 1110, (630) 942-2208